IDMNYU/audiolab/docs/multichannel.md

 # Quickstart

 To work with the system:
-* Power on the Furman power conditioner
+* Power on the Furman power conditioner.
-* Power on the bottom QSC amplifieer
+* Power on the bottom QSC amplifier.
-* Connect to the USB cable attached to the 16A
+* Connect to the USB cable attached to the 16A.
-* Select the MOTU 16A as your audio interface
+* Select the MOTU 16A as your audio interface.
-   * Outputs are 1-8 (full-range) and 17 (sub)
+   * Outputs are 1-8 (full-range) and 17 (sub).
-   * Inputs are 17-18 for the front-panel inputs on the MOTU 828mk3
+   * Inputs are 17-18 for the front-panel inputs on the MOTU 828mk3.

+When you're finished:
+* Shut down your audio software.
+* Power off the bottom QSC amplifier.
+* Power off the Furman power conditioner.
+* Unplug the USB cable, coil it and leave it on the white shelf in the closet for the next user.

+Do not:
+* Connect directly to the MOTU 828mk3.
+* Change the sampling rate or other front-panel settings on either audio interface, or shut them off individually.
+* Change the trim controls on the QSC amplifieer.

 # Interfaces